In DC arc welding, magnetic bias blowing is the phenomenon of the electromagnetic force affecting the welding arc.

 5. Weld arrangement

-The arrangement of welding seam has great influence on magnetic deflection blowing.
+The arrangement of the welding seam greatly affects magnetic deflection blowing.

-Magnetic deflection blow is easy to occur in the following two cases: first, the groove depth of butt weld is large, and second, the internal fillet weld.
+Magnetic deflection blow is more likely to occur in the following two scenarios:

 - Adopt short arc welding;